cybersec-matrix/cybersec-rules/src/index.md

     3. Racism/sexism/yadda/yadda/yadda
     4. Porn/gore
     5. Warez/hacked data/PII
+5. **DNFTT**
+    * *"Do Not Feed The Trolls"*
+    * Trolls thrive on attention, try not to address them, even in a meta-way after they're moderated
+    * If you really want to, use the off topic
 5. **Use English**
 6. **For feedback or mute/ban repeals**
     * Use the off-topic, or DM one, or many, of the mods